[ Announcements ]

 Cellist Aldo Parisot retires after 60 years at YSM

-For 60 years, cellists from around the world have come to the Yale School of Music to study with Aldo Parisot, a legendary figure in the field by any standard and an inimitable presence in our studios and concert halls.
-Today, we celebrate and honor a teacher, a colleague, and a friend for his decades of service to our students, to our School, and to music.
-At 99, Parisot’s retirement from teaching in June 2018 is a momentous occasion that merits reflection.
+For 60 years, cellists from around the world came to the Yale School of Music to study with Aldo Parisot ’48 ’70MAH, a legendary figure in the field by any standard and an inimitable presence in the School’s studios and concert halls.
+In June, at 99, Parisot retired from teaching, eliciting reflections from those who knew and worked closely with him.

-“The presence of Aldo Parisot in the School of Music has been transformative and transcendent,” YSM Dean Robert Blocker said.
+“The presence of Aldo Parisot in the School of Music has been transformative and transcendent,” YSM Dean Robert Blocker said upon Parisot’s retirement.
 “His strongly held opinions about artistic excellence have led generations of faculty and students to carefully consider their points of view about music making, but with his rigorous intonements came a palpable love for the beauty of music and what it means to our lives.”

-Parisot’s passion for teaching has been infectious.
-He is one of the rare musicians who has loved teaching as much as he has loved playing.
+Parisot is one of the rare musicians who has loved teaching as much as he has loved playing.
 In 1958, he joined the faculty at the Yale School of Music.
-In 1983, Parisot founded the Yale Cellos, an ensemble that has earned international acclaim for its rich sound, stunning virtuosity, beloved recordings, and numerous additions to the cello-ensemble literature.
+Along the way, in 1983, Parisot founded the Yale Cellos, an ensemble that has earned international acclaim for its rich sound, stunning virtuosity, beloved recordings, and numerous additions to the cello-ensemble literature.
 In 1988, Parisot closed out a remarkable performing career and dedicated himself fully to teaching.
 He was named the Samuel Sanford Professor of Music at Yale in 1994, and, in 2002, received the Gustave Stoeckel Award, the Yale School of Music’s most prestigious honor.